 This app has a slew of beneficial features that make it worth using.
 Here are a few notable ones:

-● Locate nearby repair shops within the CARFAX network
+● Find local auto repair shops within their CARFAX network

 This app is packed with features, but it’s only one example of many.
 There are plenty of other apps that include some or all of these features.